KatelynKWong/Food.com-Recipe-Analysis/README.md

 #### Data Cleaning
 The data cleaning steps I took to organize my data included merging the two datasets and thening clean up the resulting dataframe to make it easily usable for data anlysis.
 My steps specifically included:
 1. Left merging the recipes and interaction data sets together on 'recipe_id' column.
-2. Dropping all unnecessary columns unused in data analysis ('review', 'contributor_id', 'description',  'tags', 'steps', 'ingredients', and 'user_id').
+2. Dropping all unnecessary columns unused in data analysis (`review, contributor_id, description,  tags, steps, ingredients`, and `user_id`).
 2. Filling all user ratings of 0 with `np.nan`.
 This is a necessary step to allow for accurate data analysis without having the 0's skew the results.
 In addition, the rating system in food.com ranges from 1 to 5  so the ratings of 0 in the data were likely inputted due to the lack of ratings for the recipe itself, not that users disliked the recipe.
 (In fact, many of these recipes with ratings of 0 had great reviews!)
 3. Calculating the average rating for recipe and merging these averages to the overall full_recipe dataframe.
 5. Renaming columns in the dataframe so that their names are more descriptive.